crashoverride777/swifty-ads/README.md

 # Pre-setup

+## Step 1:

-- Step 1: Sign up for a Google [AdMob account](https://support.google.com/admob/answer/3052638?hl=en-GB&ref_topic=3052726) and create your real adUnitIDs for your app, one for each type of ad you will use (Banner, Interstitial, Reward Ads).
+Sign up for a Google [AdMob account](https://support.google.com/admob/answer/3052638?hl=en-GB&ref_topic=3052726) and create your real adUnitIDs for your app, one for each type of ad you will use (Banner, Interstitial, Reward Ads).

+## Step 2:

-- Step 2: Install AdMob and PersonalizedAdConsent SDK via [CocoaPods](https://developers.google.com/admob/ios/quick-start#streamlined_using_cocoapods).
+Install AdMob and PersonalizedAdConsent SDK via [CocoaPods](https://developers.google.com/admob/ios/quick-start#streamlined_using_cocoapods).
 There is now an [app](https://cocoapods.org/app) which makes handling pods much easier.

 ```
 pod 'Google-Mobile-Ads-SDK'
 pod 'PersonalizedAdConsent'
 ```

+## 3:

-- Step 3: Copy the following files into your project.
+Copy the following files into your project.

 ```swift
 SwiftyAd.swift